-The board currently consists of eight directors.
+The board currently consists of six directors.
 Members have varied skills and experience as entrepreneurs, primary agricultural producers, and agri-business owners and operators.
 Recruiting of new Board members is handled by the Government of Alberta Corporate Human Resources, unless otherwise indicated, and upon ministerial approval, a formal recommendation is provided to Members of Cabinet and then the members are appointed via a Ministerial Order.

 Appointments are for a fixed term of up to three years, with the potential for reappointment based on satisfactory performance, to a maximum of 10 years of continuous service.
 To learn about the board members, please see the Board of Directors page.